 Notice indicates danger to material or data.
-If you do not follow the avoidance instructions, the hazard could result in property damage.
+If you do not follow the avoidance instructions, the hazard could result in things other than personal injury, such as property damage.

 Sequence of information in precautionary statements

 All precautionary statements comprise the following four sections: